A Legacy of Integrity

 And Lockwood did build up the campus.
 During his presidency, the University constructed seven buildings.
 Eight graduate and seminary degree programs were launched, and nine undergraduate majors initiated.
 An Adult Degree Completion Program, which now provides three majors, was born in 2007.
 Multnomah received university status in 2008.

 Throughout his career, Aleshire has seen many colleges change personality once they’ve undergone a structural revision.
 But that didn’t happen at Multnomah.
-“That’s because of Lockwood’s leadership,” Aleshire said.
+“That was because of Lockwood’s leadership,” Aleshire said.
 “When you look at MU from the time he started his presidency until now, the school’s DNA is still the same.
-He has expanded the institution, but without changing its character and core values.”
+He expanded the institution, but without changing its character and core values.”

 “I wish there were more presidents who were of his stripe,” he said.
-“He has shown integrity in every interaction we’ve had.
-He’s a person of his word, and his word is gentle.”
+“He showed integrity in every interaction we had.
+He was a person of his word, and his word was gentle.”

 Gentleness is not often a quality associated with leadership.
-But Lockwood has been able to lead well by leading humbly.
+But Lockwood was able to lead well by leading humbly.

-Denise Stone, who was Lockwood’s assistant from 2011 until his retirement in 2013, will miss his calming personality and quiet strength.
+Denise Stone, who was Lockwood’s assistant from 2011 until his retirement in 2013, misses his calming personality and quiet strength.
 He was the kind of boss who believed in her and made her more confident in herself — even when she wasn’t perfect.

 Stone recalled a time she made a mistake while working for Lockwood.
 “He never got frustrated with me,” she said.
 “He took the responsibility for my mistake!”

-Stone is amazed at Lockwood’s multidimensional life.
-His love of knowledge, writing, teaching, marathons, mountain climbing, Broadway shows and magic tricks come together to form a true renaissance man.
+Stone was amazed at Lockwood’s multidimensional life.
+His love of knowledge, writing, teaching, marathons, mountain climbing, Broadway shows and magic tricks came together to form a true renaissance man.

-“He’s like a diamond,” she said.
-“Every time you turn it, the light shines on a different dimension.”
+“He was like a diamond,” she said.
+“Every time you turned it, the light shined on a different dimension.”

 One dimension that shone the brightest for Stone was Lockwood’s commitment to his wife Jani and daughter Elise.

-Perhaps unsurprisingly, Jani Lockwood doesn’t hesitate when asked what words best describe her husband of nearly 41 years: “Loving,” she said.
+Perhaps unsurprisingly, Jani Lockwood didn’t hesitate when asked what words best described her husband of 41 years: “Loving,” she said.
 “And tender.”

 The two met during her freshman year at Westmont College.
 “He was really cute,” she said, grinning.
 “He had beautiful red hair.
 There was chemistry.”

 Dan Lockwood’s character, though, ultimately won her over.
-“He’s a godly man,” she said.
-“And he believes in what’s right.”
+“He was a godly man,” she said.
+“And he believed in what was right.”

-As Jani Lockwood walks around their house in West Portland, the home they’ve shared for 18 years, she points out her husband’s favorite spots.
-A beautiful piano rests before the front window, where he plays in the evenings.
+As Jani Lockwood walked around their house in West Portland, the home they shared for more than 18 years, she pointed out her husband’s favorite spots.
+A beautiful piano rested before the front window, where he played in the evenings.

-In the garage, an elevated platform serves as his magic studio.
-Cupboards are stuffed with recipes for illusions; ropes and scarves peek out of drawers.
-A mirror on the wall acts as his private audience, showing him how to perfect each trick.
+In the garage, an elevated platform served as his magic studio.
+Cupboards were stuffed with recipes for illusions; ropes and scarves peeked out of drawers.
+A mirror on the wall acted as his private audience, showing him how to perfect each trick.

-Upstairs, there’s a small library where books start at the floor and stack nearly to the ceiling.
-Tolkein’s “Lord of the Rings” series sits above the seven Harry Potter tomes.
+Upstairs, there was a small library where books started at the floor and stacked nearly to the ceiling.
+Tolkein’s “Lord of the Rings” series sat above the seven Harry Potter tomes.

-Reading, like many of their activities, is something they enjoy doing together.
-They exercise, see movies, browse the newspaper, take Sunday afternoon naps and watch their beloved Broadway shows side by side.
+Reading, like many of their activities, was something the Lockwoods enjoyed doing together.
+They exercised, saw movies, browsed the newspaper, took Sunday afternoon naps and watched their beloved Broadway shows side by side.

 Jani Lockwood’s description of MU’s new atmosphere reflects the couple’s parenting style.
-Elise, their daughter, agrees.
+Elise, their daughter, agreed.
 “Christianity was a very big part of growing up for me, but I never felt like it was being forced down my throat,” she said.
 “My parents never gave it to me in a legalistic way.
-They are able to engage in culture and still maintain a strong faith.”
+They were able to engage in culture and still maintain a strong faith.”

-And Dan Lockwood’s faith has never been stronger.
-His season at Multnomah may have ended, but his legacy of integrity and humility endures.
+And Dan Lockwood’s faith was strong.
+It defined him.
+His journey on earth may have ended, but his legacy of integrity and humility endures.

-“He didn’t seek the formality of the office,” Jongeward said.
+“He never sought the formality of the office,” Jongeward said.
 “He sought the friendships of faculty, staff and students.
-It wasn’t about power with him.
-It was about building the kingdom of God here at Multnomah.”
+He wasn’t about power.
+He was about building the kingdom of God here at Multnomah.”